Ocular Melanoma Causes

 Written By: Daniel Porter

-Ocular melanoma occurs when the DNA of healthy eye cells develop errors.
+Ocular melanoma occurs when the DNA of the pigment cells of the eye develop errors.
 These errors cause the cells to multiply out of control.
-The mutated cells collect in the eye and form a melanoma.
+The mutated cells collect in or on the eye and form a melanoma.

 - having light-colored eyes (blue or green eyes)